 Failure to fill out this form accurately can lead to underpayment, delay or even denial of your claim.
 All information contained in this document must be factual and based on supporting evidence.
 Sometimes this form is required to be submitted before an accurate assessment of the loss can be completed.
 For example, when the home requires water demolition or mold remediation and the home has not received a Post Remediation Verification Clearance then the proof of loss must be submitted with it notated on the form that it is the estimated value of the loss.
 Any inaccuracies or misrepresentations can result in a denial of coverage in the future.

 2.)
-Abide time requirements
+Abide by time requirements

 In the insurance policy, under the section titled, “Section 1 – Conditions (2) Duties After Loss” it will state how long the policyholder has to fill out and submit a Proof of Loss form after the damage has occurred.
-If the insured does submit their proof of loss this time requirement they risk denial of their claim.
+If the insured does submit their proof of loss by this time requirement they risk denial of their claim.
 It’s important to note that the insurance company may not automatically send out a Proof of Loss form for submittal.
 In fact, it may be the policyholder’s responsibility to obtain, fill out, and proactively submit.

 In some states, the time limit to submit a Proof of Loss begins when the insurance company formally requests it.
-Typically you have 60 days in Florida to submit a notarized Proof Of Loss from the date it’s requested your insurance company.
-Note that in most claims the claim documentation including estimates and inventories are submitted first and after an agreement on a settlement is reached the actual Proof of Loss form is signed and notarized the policyholder.
+Typically you have 60 days in Florida to submit a notarized Proof Of Loss from the date it’s requested by your insurance company.
+Note that in most claims the claim documentation including estimates and inventories are submitted first and after an agreement on a settlement is reached the actual Proof of Loss form is signed and notarized by the policyholder.

 3.)
 Obtain detailed estimates on the damage to the property.